tradingstrategy-ai/trading-strategy/docs/source/programming/development.rst

 Dataset cache
 -------------

-The default cacle location for the downloaded datasets is `~/.cache/tradingstrategy`.
+The default cache location for the downloaded datasets is `~/.cache/tradingstrategy`.

 .. code-block:: shell